geopython/pygeoapi/docs/source/cql-filter.rst

 **Response:**

 .. image:: /_static/cql-filter/example18.png
-   :scale: 100%
    :alt: example of cql query filter
    :align: center

-#.
-But if to filter all the lakes that lies within 10000 meters from a location (-85 75) but its id should be between 15 and 25.
+* But if to filter all the lakes that lies within 10000 meters from a location (-85 75) but its id should be between 15 and 25.
 Then the query filter can be **DWITHIN(geometry,POINT(-85 75),10000,meters) AND id BETWEEN 15 AND 25**

 **Requested API:**